 Overall, All OnBoard enables new staff and mission members - across the board - to acquire critical skills and knowledge consistently at the right time and in line with their role and responsibilities.

 Ethics Applied at the OSCE

 When we speak about “ethics” in the OSCE, we are referring to principles of conduct – with underlying values to which OSCE officials ascribe – designed to guide common behaviour.

 The OSCE Code of Conduct determines these principles and the boundaries of professionalism within which OSCE officials operate.
 These are also reflected in Regulation 2.01 of the OSCE Staff Rules and Regulations.

-The OSCE Code of Conduct s the basis of the Organization’s Ethical Framework.
+The OSCE Code of Conduct sets the basis of the Organization’s Ethical Framework.
 Each official, by signing his or her letter of appointment, undertakes to abide by the Code of Conduct.
 A number of Staff Regulations, Staff Rules and Instructions supplement and strengthen the application of the Code of Conduct.
 The Code of Conduct applies to all OSCE officials, include the Secretary General, Heads of Institution and Heads of Mission.

-An OSCE Ethics Co-ordinator is in place to support the ethical framework in the Organization and to provide advice and recommendations on ethical dilemmas.
-OSCE officials are introduced to the relevant policy framework and given guidance on how to approach and resolve ethical issues through an interactive online ethics training course.
+An Ethics Co-ordinator is in place to support the ethical framework in the Organization and to provide advice and recommendations on ethical dilemmas.
+OSCE officials are introduced to the relevant policy framework and given guidance on how to approach and resolve ethical issues through an interactive online ethics course.